johdougss/integration-sankhya-doc/README.md

 ### 5. **Bandeiras** <a id="brand-list"></a>

 Abaixo está a descrição das bandeiras mapeadas e aceitas no Sankhya.
-No sistema Sankhya, a tabela que contém as informações das bandeiras é `"TEF"."BANDEIRA"`.
+No sistema Sankhya, a tabela que contém as informações das bandeiras é `TGFTEF.BANDEIRA`.

 | Sankhya          | Teia Card |
 |------------------|-----------|